aspose-slides/Aspose.Slides-Documentation/net/release-notes/release-notes-2021/aspose-slides-for-net-21-9-release-notes/_index.md

 }
 ```

-Currently all effect types from [Aspose.Slides.Effects](https://apireference.aspose.com/slides/net/aspose.slides.effects) namespace implements [IAccessiblePVIObject](https://apireference.aspose.com/slides/net/aspose.slides.iaccessiblepviobject/1) interface, so it is possible to get an effective data for effects with styled colors resolved.
+Currently, all effect types from the [Aspose.Slides.Effects](https://apireference.aspose.com/slides/net/aspose.slides.effects) namespace implement the [IAccessiblePVIObject](https://apireference.aspose.com/slides/net/aspose.slides.iaccessiblepviobject/1) interface—and this means you can get effective values for effects with styled colors resolved.

-The following code sample demonstrating adding picture for slide background, adding a [Duotone](https://apireference.aspose.com/slides/net/aspose.slides.effects/duotone) effect with styled colors and getting effective duotone colors with which the background will be rendered:
+This code demonstrates an operation where we added a picture for a slide background and also added [Duotone](https://apireference.aspose.com/slides/net/aspose.slides.effects/duotone) effect with styled colors and then we got the effective duotone colors with which the background will be rendered:

 ``` csharp